Feminism of Madonna: Activism and referential works

-Madonna herself have had updated views on feminism.
+Madonna herself has had updated views on feminism.
 Jagodzinski noted the ambiguity of Madonna's stance as a feminist.
 She was quoted as saying at some stage: "I'm not a feminist, I'm a humanist".
 She later felt and stated: "I may be dressing like the traditional bimbo, whatever, but I'm in charge, and isn't that what feminism is all about".
 In 2016, after receiving the Billboard Women of the Year, Madonna touched on sexism and misogyny, and the criticisms she faced, concluding: "'Oh, if you're a feminist, you don't have sexuality, you deny it', so I said 'fuck it.
 I'm a different kind of feminist.
 I'm a bad feminist'".
 In 2018, Churchwell claimed she "remains the hero of her own story, rejecting the pieties of certain versions of feminism and insisting that no one else defines her".
 Similarly, Mary Gabriel considered Madonna has worked to stake a claim to her "own kind of feminism".
 Despite her updated views, American philosopher Susan Bordo felt and once commented she has not "advertised herself as disdainful of feminism".